Graphic Design

 Logos & Branding

-When it comes to logo design, the real talent is in coming up with simple, yet memorable designs.
-Think of logos from Nike, Apple, Amazon, Target, Twitter, Adidas, Louis Vuitton… none of these logos are complex or difficult from a design perspective, but they work.
+When it comes to logo design, the key is to create something that is simple, yet memorable.
+Think of logos from Nike, Apple, Amazon, Target, Twitter, Adidas, Louis Vuitton… none of these logos are complex or difficult to reproduce, but they are among the world’s best logos.
+You don’t even need to have the word ‘Nike’ next to the swoosh to know what the brand is and what it represents.

 For more information about branding, please visit our branding page.